BrotherSothoth/BrotherSothoth/README.md

 Yo, how's it going?
-Just using GitHub to post coding achievments at the moment.
+Just using GitHub to post any coding accomplishments I've achieved at the moment.
 Learning Python 3, Javascript, SQL, HTML, CSS and C++ on Codecademy.